FarmRadioHangar/fconf/README.md

    fconf wifi-client [command options] [arguments...]

 OPTIONS:
-   --name value  The name of the unit file (default: "wireless.service") --dir value   The directory in which to write the file (default: "/etc/systemd/network") --restart     restarts the network service --connect     generates and starts service for wifi connection
+   --name value    The name of the unit file (default: "fconf-wireless.network") --dir value     The directory in which to write the file (default: "/etc/systemd/network") --config value  The path to the json configuration file (default: "wireless.json") --enable        Enables wifi
+   --disable       Disable wifi
+   --remove        Remove wifi
 ```

 This shares the same configuration as for Ethernet, except you can add